mecmartini/soulweb-docs/docs/drupal/drupal_vm.md

     git clone https://github.com/yourrepository/projectname.git drupal

-We'll use the [Configuration Installer](https://www.drupal.org/project/config_installer) profile to install your drupal site with your configuration.

 #### 4. Build up
 Open Terminal, `cd` to the vagrant directory (containing the Vagrantfile and the config.yml file).